-All bridge ports on a VNswitch module are, by default, members of a default VSD.
+All bridge ports on a module are, by default, members of a default VSD.
 The default VSD is numbered VSD 1 and is assigned the name "DEFAULT."
-The VNbus tag number for the default VSD is 65.
-The number, name, and VNbus tag cannot be changed.
+The number and name cannot be changed.

-When more than one VNswitch modules is resident in a DEChub 900 MultiSwitch, all ports on all VNswitch modules are, by default, members of the same (default) VSD.
-Ports that are members of the default VSD operate as a traditional bridge without VLANs, except that the bridge spans the VNbus.
+When more than one module is resident in a switch, all ports on all modules are, by default, members of the same (default) VSD.
+Ports that are members of the default VSD operate as a traditional bridge without VLANs.
 When you create a new VSD as described in the Creating VSDs section, the ports you assign as members of the new VSD are removed from the default VSD.
 Conversely, when a VSD is deleted, all ports that were members of the VSD automatically become members of the default VSD.